Saul Friedländer

-Saul Friedländer (שאול פרידלנדר; born October 11, 1932) is a Czech-Jewish-born historian and a professor emeritus of history at UCLA.
+Saul Friedländer (שאול פרידלנדר; born October 11, 1932) is a Czech-born Jewish historian and a professor emeritus of history at UCLA.

 Biography

 Saul Friedländer was born in Prague to a family of German-speaking Jews.
 He was raised in France and lived through the German Occupation of 1940–1944.
 From 1942 until 1946, Friedländer was hidden in a Catholic boarding school in Montluçon, near Vichy.
 While in hiding, he converted to Roman Catholicism and later began preparing for the Catholic priesthood.
 His parents attempted to flee to Switzerland, were arrested instead by Vichy French gendarmes, turned over to the Germans and were gassed at the Auschwitz concentration camp.
-Not until 1946 did Friedländer learn the fate of his parents.
+Friedländer did not learn the fate of his parents until 1946.

 After 1946, Friedländer grew more conscious of his Jewish identity and became a Zionist.
 In 1948, Friedländer immigrated to Israel on the Irgun ship Altalena.
 After finishing high school, he served in the Israel Defense Forces.
 From 1953 to 1955, he studied political science in Paris.